Daniel Tulley

-Daniel H. Tulley is a United States Air Force lieutenant general serving as the commander and president of Air University.
-He previously served as the director of operations at the United States Transportation Command.
+Daniel H. Tulley is a United States Air Force lieutenant general who has served as the Commander of Air Mobility Command since August 3, 2026.
+He previously served as the commander and president of Air University and the director of operations at the United States Transportation Command.

 Military career

 Tulley served as the commander of the 379th Air Expeditionary Wing and was the senior military assistant to the Secretary of the Air Force.
 In February 2021, he was nominated for promotion to major general.